Hiking the Inle Lake Trails to Kakku

 Trails to Kakku

-Tucked deep in the Shan Hills, Kakku has kept its stupas hidden for years.
-Still, little traffic
+Tucked away in the Shan Hills, Kakku has kept its stupas hidden for years.

-moves to this magical place near Taunggyi, for reasons unexplained.
-Hiking through
+Still, little traffic moves to this magical place near Taunggyi, for reasons unexplained.

-the low lands and into the hills to reach Kakku is the icing on the cake.
+Hiking through the lowlands and into the hills to reach Kakku puts the icing on the cake.

 WHY THIS TOUR?